Please ensure Javascript is enabled for purposes of website accessibility

 Going Below the Surface

 At Abilene Family Dentistry, we want to help you keep your natural teeth healthy and in your mouth.
 That’s what preventive dentistry is all about, and endodontic care is an extension of the practice that becomes necessary when infection is present—specifically within your tooth, beneath the enamel and dentin.
-If infection does reach your inner tooth, you’ll know because it can cause an excruciating amount of pain.
-Our endodontic services, which include pulpotomies, pulpectomies, and root canals, are meant to remove infection, relieve you of pain, and get you back on track to better oral health.
+If infection does reach your inner tooth, it may cause discomfort or sensitivity.
+Our endodontic services, which include pulpotomies, pulpectomies, and root canals, are designed to address infection and support your oral health.

 Get the Care You Need